ryandhasgit/Comedy/Beat Bin/Beats - Emotions We're Suspending From the Mood Ring.md

 Horniness

-Fear
+Hope (color red)

 Light apprehension

 The sense of dread looming over the oncoming work week

-Hope - Red
+Fear of heights

 Hate speech

-Physical disgust from vomiting
+Carsickness

+The pit in your stomach from dropping on a roller-coaster

-Boredom
+Boredom (currently bright )

+Diarrhea

+Drunkenness

+Being high

+Being drunk and high